ashvardanian/SimSIMD/README.md

 Moreover, SimSIMD...

-- handles `f64`, `f32`, and `f16` real & complex vectors.
+- handles `f64`, `f32`, `f16`, and `bf16` real & complex vectors.
 - handles `i8` integral and `b8` binary vectors.
 - is a zero-dependency [header-only C 99](#using-simsimd-in-c) library.
 - has bindings for [Python](#using-simsimd-in-python), [Rust](#using-simsimd-in-rust) and [JavaScript](#using-simsimd-in-javascript).
 - has Arm backends for NEON and Scalable Vector Extensions (SVE).
-- has x86 backends for Haswell, Skylake, Ice Lake, and Sapphire Rapids.
+- has x86 backends for Haswell, Skylake, Ice Lake, Genoa, and Sapphire Rapids.

-Due to the high-level of fragmentation of SIMD support in different x86 CPUs, SimSIMD uses the names of select Intel CPU generations for its backends.
+Due to the high-level of fragmentation of SIMD support in different x86 CPUs, SimSIMD generally uses the names of select Intel CPU generations for its backends.
 They, however, also work on AMD CPUs.
 Intel Haswell is compatible with AMD Zen 1/2/3, while AMD Genoa Zen 4 covers AVX-512 instructions added to Intel Skylake and Ice Lake.
 You can learn more about the technical implementation details in the following blog-posts: